Dealing with difficult emotions

 Be aware of your emotions

-Try to tune into how you are feeling.
-Start by just trying to notice what you are experiencing without any judgement.
-Ask yourself if you are experiencing things like anger, happiness, sadness, fear, shame etc. Once you work out what you’re actually feeling just acknowledge that the feelings are there without trying to change them.
+Try to tune in to how you are feeling.
+Start by noticing what you are experiencing without any judgement.
+Ask yourself if you are experiencing feelings like anger, happiness, sadness, fear, shame etc. Once you work out what you might be feeling, acknowledge that the feelings are there without trying to change them.
 This can take practice if you aren’t used to it.

 Accept your emotions

-This means that if you are feeling sad, upset or angry that you simply accept the feelings without questioning why, or trying to shut them down.
+If you’re feeling sad, upset or angry, try accept the feelings without questioning why, or attempting to shut them down.
 This is a much healthier alternative to trying to block them out.
-Accepting them is a really important step in understanding them and dealing with them, whatever they are.
-This takes a lot of practice so don’t give up if it doesn’t seem to ‘work’ straight away.
+Accepting your feelings is a really important step in understanding and managing them, no matter what they are.
+This can take time and a lot of practice, so try not to get discouraged if acceptance does not come right away.

 Allow yourself to feel your emotions

-Feelings can often be painful and our natural reaction is to avoid feeling them.
-But this actually isn’t helpful and can lead to you feeling stuck.
-Working through your feelings is a much more helpful response in the long run.
-Many people can be afraid of actually feeling their emotions as they are so scared of being overwhelmed by them.
-But when you feel strong emotions it’s important that you don’t ignore them.
-Instead allow yourself to feel them in the knowledge that it’s perfectly okay to feel however you feel.
+Feelings can sometimes be painful and one natural reaction may be to try to avoid feeling them.
+But avoiding your emotions isn’t helpful and can actually lead to feeling stuck.
+Working through your feelings is a much more beneficial response in the long run.
+Many people worry that if they let themselves feel their emotions, they’ll become overwhelmed.
+But avoiding your emotions out of fear can, in fact, reinforce the fear.
+When you feel strong emotions, try not to ignore them.
+Instead, allow yourself to feel them, reminding yourself that they won’t last forever and that it’s okay to sit with whatever feelings naturally arise.

 Be mindful and focus on the present

-When we focus on the present we are less likely to be panicking about the future or worrying about the past.
-It can be difficult to sit with our emotions and recognise them for what they are, but if you give yourself the space to try, it can really be a powerful way of helping to deal with them.
-Learn more about mindfulness here.
+When we focus on the present, we are less likely to panic about the future or worry about the past.
+It can be difficult to sit with our emotions and recognise them for what they are.
+However, if you give yourself the space to try, learning to recognise and tolerate your emotions can really be a powerful way of managing them.
+You can learn more about how to stay present by reading our factsheet on mindfulness.

 Talk to someone about how you are feeling

 It can really help to take a lot off your mind if you confide in someone about how you are feeling.
 Let them know that things have been difficult and that you have a lot on your mind.
-If you don’t feel comfortable in talking to them face to face, why not try talking to them on the phone or by text message if that’s easier.
-Read our factsheet on conversation starter tips for talking about your mental health here.
+If you don’t feel comfortable talking to them face-to-face, try communicating via phone or text message.
+You can find guidance on how to approach these conversations in our factsheet on how to open up to someone about your mental health.

 Seek professional help